Pools of Darkness: Features

 Pools of Darkness differed from its predecessors in a number of ways.
-Unlike the other Forgotten Realms Gold Box games where the party always stayed in Faerûn, the quests that the party have to endure traversed many dimensions to do battle with Bane's lieutenants.
+Unlike other Forgotten Realms Gold Box games where the party always stayed in Faerûn, the quests that the party have to endure traversed many dimensions to do battle with Bane's lieutenants.
 These include Thorne's Cave, Kalistes' Land, a visit to then sleeping Moander's colossus body in Astral Plane, and finally Bane's Land itself in Acheron.

 Mages have the ability to get up to level 9 spells (the maximum).
 A popular spell available in this game is the Delayed Blast Fireball, which can cause damage to many targets at once.
 Unlike Secret of the Silver Blades, the fireball cannot be delayed and is cast immediately.

 Pools of Darkness followed its predecessors closely in terms of structure.
 The party could have a maximum of six adventurers (with two extra slots for NPCs).
 Characters had the ability to advance to level 40.

 Combat in Pools of Darkness, especially late in the story, differed greatly from the encounters of the previous games.
-The player's characters faced some of the toughest creatures in the AD&D universe, in addition to a number of new and formidable critters created specifically for the game, such as the Pets of Kalistes (intelligent magic spiders that could see invisible enemies and whose venomous bite had a -2 save) and the terrifying Minions of Bane (which had the magic resistances of demons and the breath weapons of dragons).
+The player's characters faced some of the toughest creatures in the AD&D universe, in addition to a number of new and formidable critters created specifically for the game, such as the Pets of Kalistes (intelligent magic spiders that can see invisible enemies and whose venomous bite had a -2 save) and the Minions of Bane (which have the magic resistances of demons and the breath weapons of dragons).

-The game was by far the most extensive of any of the gold box series, in storyline depth and possibilities of advancement and equipment.
+The game was by far the most extensive of any of the series, in storyline depth and possibilities of advancement and equipment.
 The game also featured better graphics at the time as it supported VGA 256 colors instead of 16.
 Another minor difference is the font used in the game is less stylish, but easier to read.

-Differences between versions of Pools of Darkness
+Differences between versions

 In the Amiga version, scrolls could be joined into bundles, while the MS-DOS version didn't feature this option.
 Also games could be loaded in the camp menu of the Amiga version.
 MS-DOS users had to restart or enter a training hall and remove all their characters from the party to load a game.